Talk to others with an Ostomy

 Bill

-Reply to AL
+Reply to Anonymous

-Ask a Doctor for nystatin powder.
+Ask a doctor for Nystatin powder.
 Works within a few days.

 Reply to Panko

-I think 1 of the best things you can do is let your skin air out for awhile when you change your bag.
+I think one of the best things you can do is let your skin air out for a while when you change your bag.
 I know it's almost impossible for some because of constant output but it sure seems to help my skin.
 I take my bag off and clean the skin, go lay down for 15 minutes or so, shave my stomach hairs, wipe the area off again, go lay down for another 15 minutes or so, and then I apply powder if need be and wipe the area with a barrier wipe, then apply my barrier ring and bag.

-I recently changed to Hollister convexed ceraplus Urostomy bags from Coloplast convexed which leaked most days!
+I recently changed to Hollister convexed ceraplus urostomy bags from Coloplast convexed, which leaked most days!

 I took Terry's advice and quit using the Neosporin.
 I put the skin prep I already had directly on the affected area as well as all around the base of my stoma.
 I cut the hole so it fit really tight right up against the stoma.
 Immediately everything got better.
 It's been a little over a week with a couple of bag changes and the irritation at the bottom of my stoma is completely gone.
 I think Neosporin was the culprit as far as making the irritation worse, obviously coupled with the fact that I was cutting the hole too big to begin with.
-Just today I got in some coloplast barrier ring samples and they also sent me some brava skin cleanser, both of which I have yet to try.
+Just today I got in some Coloplast barrier ring samples and they also sent me some Brava skin cleanser, both of which I have yet to try.

 Thank you very much to everyone who has responded.

-Good to hear. 👍
+Good to hear.

 Hello,